nvdla/doc/doc/hw/v1/ias/unit_description.rst

 2. Bias Addition:

-   a. operand data can be per element, per channel or per cube, the
+   a.
+Operand data can be per element, per channel or per cube, the
-      actual operation can be happened at any of X1/X2/Y based on software configuration
+      actual operation can be performed at any of X1/X2/Y based on software configuration

       i.
-Bias data will be fetched from MEM if per element/channel, if truncate is enabled, all elements shares a same truncate value
+Bias data will be fetched from MEM if per element/channel.
+If truncate is enabled, all elements shares a same truncate value

       ii.
 Bias data will be set by register if per cube